 This problem may be frustrating to users because it renders your USB flash drives useless.
 Here we will tell you how to Fix “Current Read Only State Yes” Error.

 Inspect your external storage device for any physical switch.
 It should be just a little toggle within the device.
 The physical switch protects your storage device from being overwritten, accidentally getting deleted or changed.
-While it’s not very common for manufacturers to include a physical swtich, some device have this feature so make sure to check first before proceeding to the next solutions.
+While it’s not very common for manufacturers to include a physical swtich, some devices have this feature so make sure to check first before proceeding to the next solutions.

 If you’ve made a thorough inspection of your device and found no physical switch, proceed to the next methods.